pymedphys/pymedphys/paper.md

 @spezialetti2021using; @castle2022; @tsuneda2021plastic; @cronholm2020mri;
 @milan2019evaluation; @gajewski2021commissioning; @lysakovski2021development],
 however the electron cutout factor module and others [@baltz2021validation;
-@rembish2021automating; @douglass2021deepwl] have additionally been referenced
+@rembish2021automating; @douglass2021deepwl] have also been referenced
 in literature.
 Additionally, the work has been recognized by the European Society for Radiotherapy and Oncology (ESTRO) and referenced as recommended literature in their 3rd Edition of Core Curriculum for Medical Physics Experts